 If you need help with this step, check this article: The Easy Way To Tell If Your Blog Was Built Using The WordPress CMS Platform

 If your website was built using WordPress, move to the next step, and make sure that your site’s internal settings have been properly configured.
 We cover this step in more detail in another tutorial.

 If your existing blog was built using something other than the WP CMS platform, you will need to make some decisions.

 Take a look at the flowchart below …

-(Use the above flowchart to decide where to set up a WordPress site on your domain)
+(Use the above diagram to help you choose how to set up WordPress on your domain)

 Basically, you have two choices:

 - Replace your existing website with a WordPress site, or

 - Keep your existing web site and add a WordPress blog.
 Your WordPress blog will then be expertly configured and used to drive traffic to your main site.

 If you choose to keep your existing web site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires a domain name and webhosting, but allows you to fully configure your site’s settings and customize the design and style of your existing website using a suitable theme.